-“My 3 1/2 week old son is vomiting after being breastfed and choking on it.
-I have acid reflux, so I am going to talk to his dr. to see what they think, but I think that it may be his overeating and/or something else altogether.
+“My 3 1/2 week son is vomiting after being breastfed and choking on it.
+I have acid reflux, so I will talk to his dr. to see what they think, but I think that it may be his overeating and something else altogether.
 I know that when he has these episodes, it scares me to death.
-I have an older son who never done this when he was an infant."
+I have an older son who never did this when he was an infant."

 Comments for breastfed and choking

 "Hi, it could also just be a fast letdown reflex?"